IUPUC Bachelor's degree in English

 The Bachelor of Arts (BA) at IUPUC in English degree will help you explore the diversity and richness of the English language.
 You can complete the bachelor’s degree in English with concentrations in creative writing or literature.

-IUPUC’s award-wining liberal arts faculty are engaged in teaching and research encompassing many sub-disciplines of English, including creative writing, composition, literacy, and American, Christian, English, modernist, and other literatures.
+IUPUC’s award-winning liberal arts faculty are engaged in teaching and research encompassing many sub-disciplines of English language studies such as creative writing, composition, digital, linguistics, literacy, and literature.

-From instruction in basic freshman composition to involvement with some of the most advanced research published by our faculty, we can help you tailor a program of study that fits your personal and professional dreams.
-You will learn to:
+From instruction in basic freshman composition to research opportunities with faculty, we can help you tailor a program of study that fits your personal and professional goals.
+You will learn to do the following:

-- Research, analyze, and interpret an array of written material
+- Read, research, analyze, and interpret an array of written material;

-Along the way, you can get involved in campus life and extracurricular opportunities—like publishing your writing in the university’s literary magazine, Talking Leaves, writing articles for The Voice (our student newspaper), presenting your research findings at national conferences, reading your work to attentive audiences, or joining a local writers’ community or club.
-We hope you’ll also consider joining IUPUC’s English Club.
+Along the way, you can get involved in campus life and co-curricular opportunities.
+You might publish your writing in the university’s literary magazine, present original research though the Office of Student Research, share findings at national conferences, or complete an internship that utilizes your writing skills.
+We hope you’ll also consider joining some of the clubs at IUPUC.